-Used for Rheumatism, the roots are outside the scope of the home herbalist, but I encourage you to seek a professional herbalist and work with them and this useful herb.
+Used for Rheumatism, the roots are outside the scope of the home herbalist, but we encourage you to seek a professional herbalist and work with them and this useful herb.

-Something else that is interesting, I made a tincture from sunflower leaf and blossom, and it turned shocking pink!
-This unexpected color is how I gauge if my sunflower is the freshest it can be.
+Something else that is interesting, we made a tincture from sunflower leaf and blossom, and it turned shocking pink!
+This unexpected color is how we gauge if our sunflower is the freshest it can be.

 When harvesting sunflowers, you will notice that your hands and fingernails become sticky with resin.
 This is indicative of herbs that are connected with lung issues.
 Harvest in late summer, on a dry day when the plant is resinous.
-I always try to harvest before noon, but after the dew has dried on the plant.
-I pick leaves in one pouch, and harvest the blossom heads carefully, placing them in a basket as I go.
+We always try to harvest before noon, but after the dew has dried on the plant.
+We pick leaves in one pouch, and harvest the blossom heads carefully, placing them in a basket as we go.

-I do not like piling a bunch of flowers into a closed pouch, especially when it is hot weather and I am going to be walking back to the house.
-I find that the delicate petals get bruised when they are heaped together.
+We do not like piling a bunch of flowers into a closed pouch, especially when it is hot weather and we are going to be walking back to the house.
+We find that the delicate petals get bruised when they are heaped together.
 Work quickly, and get your blossoms into your tincture or drying rack before they have a chance to become shriveled and damaged.

 Your goats, cattle, and other livestock will love the seed, seed heads, stalks and leaves of your sunflowers.
 So be sure to plant plenty for all.
-I like to cut and hang some sunflowers-stalks and all, dry them and then give one to my goats in the winter as a treat.
+We like to cut and hang some sunflowers-stalks and all, dry them and then give one to the goats in the winter as a treat.
 They eat every speck.